mconlon17/GOC/README.md

 * Daily Attendance Lists -- Member, Staff/Volunteer, and Visitor sign-up sheets
 * Newly Absent Member List -- lists Members who have not attended for more than 90 days
-* Outreach List -- lists Members with date of last attendace for use in Outreach
+* Outreach List -- lists Members with date of last attendance for use in Outreach
 * Record tracking -- for each module, show new records added and records updated.
 For process monitoring

 ### Weekly